AliceO2Group/Run3Analysisvalidation/README.md

 ## Keep your repositories and installations up to date and clean

-With the ongoing fast development, it can easily happen that updating the O<sup>2</sup> part of the validation also requires updating the AliPhysics installation which then requires updating the alidist recipes as well.
+With the ongoing fast development, it can easily happen that updating the O<sup>2</sup>Physics part of the validation also requires updating the O<sup>2</sup> and the AliPhysics installations which then requires updating the alidist recipes as well.
 Also when requesting changes in the main repository via a pull request, it is strongly recommended to update one's personal fork repository first, apply the changes on top the main branch and rebuild the installation to make sure that the new commits can be seamlessly merged into the main repository.

 All these maintenance steps can be fully automated using the `update_packages.sh` bash script which takes care of keeping your (local and remote) repositories and installations up to date with the latest development in the respective main branches.
-This includes updating alidist, AliPhysics, O<sup>2</sup>, and this Run 3 validation code repository, as well as re-building your AliPhysics and O<sup>2</sup> installations via aliBuild and deleting obsolete builds.
+This includes updating alidist, AliPhysics, O<sup>2</sup>(Physics), and this Run 3 validation code repository, as well as re-building your AliPhysics and O<sup>2</sup>(Physics) installations via aliBuild and deleting obsolete builds.

 All you need to do is to make sure that the strings in the `config/config_update.sh` script correspond to your local setup and adjust the activation switches, if needed, to change the list of steps to be executed.
-By default, O<sup>2</sup> and Run3Analysisvalidation are activated for build and update.
+By default, O<sup>2</sup>, O<sup>2</sup>Physics, and Run3Analysisvalidation are activated for build and update.
 Settings for alidist and AliPhysics are also included but with deactivated build and update.

 You can execute the script from any directory on your system using the following syntax: